DeepBib/frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install`

+You might be run 'npm install' before 'npm start' if its fail with modules not found

+## Link Between Frontend and Backend

+To connect the backend with the frontend in order to use different API.
+You have to run ''
+### `npm start`

+In each repository (Frontend this repository and Backend available [here](https://github.com/DeepBib/backend.git) )
+## How to use Backend

+After run the npm start in Backend path you might have this output on console.
+### `Example app listening on port 3000!`
+To be continued.....

 ### `npm test`